-- Pita chips - are a classic, and don't need any preparation.
-This is a great option when taking this beet hummus recipe to a friend's house, and wanting to dig in without any hassle.
+- Pita chips - are a classic and don't need any preparation.
+This is a great option when taking this beet hummus recipe to a friend's house and wanting to dig in without any hassle.

-- Unleavened bread - I love using this lovely bread for hummus because is an easy option for all kinds of spreadable and just needs to be quickly warmed and toasted in a flat pan.
+- Unleavened bread - I love using this lovely bread for hummus because it is an easy option for all kinds of spreadable and just needs to be quickly warmed and toasted in a flat pan.

 - Celery sticks - wash and cut your celery or buy ready-to-serve celery sticks for maximum convenience.

 - Carrots sticks - or you can use store-bought baby carrots for hassle-free party hosting.